evennia/evennia/docs/README.md

 # Editing the docs

-The docs source files are `*.md` files found in `evennia/docs/source/`.
-They are simple text files that can be edited with a normal text editor.
+The documentation source files are `*.md` (Markdown) files found in `evennia/docs/source/`.
+Markdown files are simple text files that can be edited with a normal text editor.
 They use the [Markdown][commonmark] syntax.

 Don't edit the files in `source/api/`.
 These are auto-generated and your changes